 A new test, based on the reaction speeds of commercial truck drivers, measures drivers' alertness, their ability to react quickly to events.
 When slow, a driver's test time indicates sleepiness.
 This sleepiness, and slow reaction time, is most often caused by a lack of deep, restful sleep.
 Sleep apnea is a major cause of daytime drowsiness.
 Using the test, drivers who are dangerously tired will get the help they need, preventing overly tired truckers from taking to the road, putting the lives of motorists on the line.

 In our Dallas law office we see client after client suffering from the effects of a crash with an 18-wheeler.
 Anytime researchers or safety experts make strides in preventing large truck crashes we take notice.
 Our attorneys strongly believe that knowledge is power.
 We hope that giving you the information you need will help you better understand your crash and give you the strength you need to carry on, to effect positive change.
-If you need help recovering from your crash and getting the compensation you deserve, please contact an experienced lawyer at the Hart Law Firm for your free consultation.
+If you need help recovering from your accident and getting the compensation you deserve, please contact an experienced lawyer at the Hart Law Firm for your free consultation.
 We are here for you; call today.
 1.800.856.2347.